FloridaPlayers/Documents/Constitution.md

 ###  Section 1 — Adoption of this constitution

-This constitution upon the adoption by the Voting Membership and approval by the University of Florida Center for Student Involvement, shall go into effect immediately.
+This constitution upon the adoption by the voting membership and approval by the University of Florida Center for Student Involvement, shall go into effect immediately.
 It shall supersede and void all previous Constitutions of Florida Players.

 ### Section 2 — Authorities over this Constitution